 By default, Screenly 2 is configured to use DHCP over Ethernet.
 If you need to do something more complicated (such as configuring WiFi or setting a static IP configuration on your Ethernet interface), this guide is for you.

-* To use the USB stick simply boot up and wait for the "Network interface has no IP address" error to appear.
+9. Boot up your Screenly player and wait for the "Network interface has no IP address" error to appear.

 All you need to do going forward to configure multiple devices is to use the same process and USB stick with the network.yaml file - (assuming that the configuration settings are the same for the new devices).